Our Educators are professionally involved in the wine industry,

 They are dedicated to sharing the knowledge, personal stories,

 expertise and experience gained through their years in the Australian wine industry.

-Driven by a passion for all things food and wine, Jarrod has been working with wines since the year 2000.
+Driven by a love for all things gastronomic, Jarrod has been working with wines since the year 2000.
 Jarrod’s experience lies primarily in sales, fine wine retail and wine marketing, but he also boasts hands-on experience having completed vintages both here in Australia and in Europe.
 He gained a degree in Wine Marketing in 2003 at the University of Adelaide and is currently extending his knowledge further by studying for his Masters of Gastronomic Tourism.
 Jarrod is in his element anytime he discusses the enjoyment factor matching wine and food can bring to everyday life and, luckily for us, his passion is highly contagious!